-Contact my care te
+Contact my care tear n if my weight is:

 above lbs/kgs

 below lbs/kgs

 Emotional Wellbeing

 For some patients, having a VAD and needing lots of medical care can be hard.
 You or your caregiver may feel sad, worried, or even angry at times.
 Taking care of your emotional and mental health is a very important part of your care.
 Be sure to talk with your care team if you have these feelings or any changes in behavior.
 Your care team will be able to connect you with the right support services.